nix-community/nix-on-droid/README.md

 }
 ```

-Currently there is no complete list of all available options.
-Please have a
+See <https://t184256.github.io/nix-on-droid/> for list of all available options.
-look inside the `./modules` directory for all modules.

 ### [`home-manager`](https://github.com/rycee/home-manager) integration